 How to tell what’s going on with your vagina or vulva based on feeling

 Cuts and tears feel like cuts and tears.
-You know what your flesh usually feels like depending on what’s wrong so you are usually right, even if you can’t see it.
+You know what your flesh usually feels like depending on what’s wrong, so you are usually right, even if you can’t see it.

 Sores feel different to ulcers feel different to bruises feel different to paper cuts.

-Your vagina (inside) is tissue much like your mouth, so think about how your mouth feels when you damage it or get an ulcer, and compare the sensations.
+Your vagina (inside) is tissue much like your mouth, so think about how your mouth feels when you damage it or get an ulcer and compare the sensations.

 Treating vulvar and vaginal fissures – when to see a doctor

-You need to be checked out if your vulvar or vaginal cuts or tears don’t heal, bleed, are infected, you have abnormal discharge or you are in pain that isn’t going away.
+You need to be checked out if your vulvar or vaginal cuts or tears don’t heal, bleed, are infected, have abnormal discharge or are in pain that isn’t going away.
 If you’re concerned at all, see your doctor.

 Cheat sheet for healing cuts and tears at home